buntine/discogs/README.markdown

 ABOUT
 -----
-  A 100% Ruby wrapper of the Discogs.com API.
+  A Ruby wrapper of the Discogs.com API v2.0.

   Discogs::Wrapper abstracts all of the boilerplate code needed to interact with the Discogs API.
 It gives you direct access to the information you need.
 All methods return a ruby Hash wrapped in a [Hashie](https://github.com/intridea/hashie) object with the same structure as documented on the [Discogs API website](http://www.discogs.com/developers/index.html).